GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

        Enable process execution in a Podman container -with-report
        Create processes execution html report
-    -with-singularity
+    -with-APPTAINER
-       Enable process execution in a Singularity container -with-spack
+       Enable process execution in a APPTAINER container -with-spack
        Use the specified Spack environment package or file (must end with .yaml suffix)